Hi, I’m Harriet,

 How far back do you want to go?!
 I was a geeky, teachers’ pet kind of kid: straight ‘A’s, head girl, PPE at Oxford University, the works.
 Being funny was the simplest way of stopping the school bully shoving peas down your back.

 I started work at Ernst and Young as a Management Consultant and quickly realised that the people stuff really interested me.
 I moved to Si Group, specialists in mindset and behavioural change.
 As a Performance Coach I got to help people challenge their limiting beliefs by doing crazy things like break bits of wood with their bare hands and walk across hot coals.

 After that I helped companies keep their talented women through career pinch points with the coaching company, Talking Talent.

 I met Olympic Gold Medallist, Ben Hunt-Davis, at Si Group and we wrote a book together in 2011.
 Will It Make The Boat Go Faster?
 Is now a thriving consultancy.
 I’m a Non-Exec Director and head of Product.

 Along the way I’ve raised nearly £100k for charity, been a Samaritan befriender, invented a board game, run a marathon, jumped out of my bedroom window aged 10 to ‘see what would happen’, been a milk donor, skydived, donated 26 pints of blood (not simultaneously) and attended a workshop on peeling tangerines meaningfully….

 What’s important to me

 My mission, put simply, is to save the world and be back in time for tea.
 Family is super important.

 In the future

-I’m planning more books, more online resources and I’d love to get involved with coaching in schools.
+I’m planning more books, more online resources and I’m currently piloting a coaching programme with schools.